AnghelLeonard/Hibernate-SpringBoot/README.md

 14. **[How To Enable Dirty Tracking In A Spring Boot Application](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootEnableDirtyTracking)**

 **Description:** Prior to Hibernate version 5, the *dirty checking* mechanism relies on Java Reflection API.
-Starting with Hibernate version 5, the *dirty checking* mechanism relies on *bytecode enhancement*.
+Starting with Hibernate version 5, the *dirty checking* mechanism can rely on *bytecode enhancement*.
 This approach sustain a better performance, especially when you have a relatively large number of entitites.
+Enabling *bytecode enhancement* is about adding a plugin into the application.

-**Key points:**\
+**Key points:**
+- Hibernate come with plugins for Maven and Gradle
-     - add the corresponding `plugin` in `pom.xml` (use Maven bytecode enhancement plugin)
+- for Maven, add the plugin in the `pom.xml` file

 **Output example:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootEnableDirtyTracking/Enable%20dirty%20tracking.png)